gmacin18/Comp304-Project3/README.md

 Part 1:

-- In this part we made basic mapping between backing memory and main memory because that physical page an logical page have sama size.
+- In this part we made basic mapping between backing memory and main memory due to the fact that physical page and logical page have the same size.

-- search_tlb and add_t_tlb were implemented.
+- search_tlb and add_t_tlb functions were implemented.

 Part 2:

 - FIFO:

--- In the fifo we made basic searching with first part1 implementation and replacing.
-The first allocated frame was replaced the old one.
+-- In the fifo replacement, we made basic searching like we've done in part1 and also replacing.
+Here the procedure is as follows: next frame is replaced with the one that was used first in the case of all frames are used by some other processes.
+First come first serve concept is implemented in a circular way.

 - LRU:

--- In the LRU part we used node for replacement.
-Data, age and the next node is included on the node.
-We traversed the list, find the node which have biggest age value.
-Then the LRU function returns to the data of the this node.
-Then this function used in the main for LRU replecement.
+-- In the LRU part we used a struct what we called LRU_node for the LRU replacement.
+Using these nodes we implemented a linked-list structure to keep track of the replacement.
+Data, age value and the next node fields are used to maintain the implementation.
+We've done the implementation such that the node with the minimum age value denotes the least recently used page.
+Therefore, we traversed the list, find the node which have the largest age value.
+Then this node is popped from the linked-list and the policy continues as such.